mariaonoeva/stat-repo/R_script_new/script_LRex_QueSlav.md

 fillers_only$filler_answer <- as.numeric(fillers_only$filler_answer)

 # rename filler items: the first three items were bad, the rest were good
+# this step can be skipped but it's easier for me to check and manipulate the results with it
 fillers_only$condition[fillers_only$item %in% c("1", "2", "3")] <- 'bad'
 fillers_only$condition[fillers_only$condition != "bad"] <- 'good'
 ```